intake/intake/docs/source/transforms.rst

 Execution engine
 ````````````````

-None of the above example specified explicitly where the compute implied by the
+None of the above examples specified explicitly where the compute implied by the
 transformation will take place.
 However, most Intake drivers support in-memory containers
 and Dask; remembering that the input dataset here is a dataframe.
 However, the behaviour
 is defined in the driver class itself - so it would be fine to write a driver in which